tjk30/mb-pipeline/README.md

 ## Step 1: bcl2fastq and demultiplexing

 The first step of this pipeline is to convert the raw .bcl files from the sequencer into individual .fastq files for each sample.
 You will need:
--The path to your Illumina run folder
+- The path to your Illumina run folder
--Sample sheet name
+- Sample sheet name
--Path to where you stored the metabarcoding.sif container file -The diet metabarcoding run type (trnL or 12SV5)
+- Path to where you stored the metabarcoding.sif container file
+- The diet metabarcoding run type (trnL or 12SV5)

 ```
 #navigate to the mb-pipeline folder on your computing cluster